 If you're looking to find a source of high quality cannabidiol (CBD) oil or tincture, chances are you've shopped around online.
 While browsing, you've likely come across many vendors selling something called hemp seed oil.
-You may have wondered what, if anything, is the difference between hemp-seed oil and CBD?
+You may have wondered what, if anything, is the difference between the much cheaper hemp-seed oil and CBD products?
 Isn't CBD just hemp oil, after all?

-In this article, we will look at the differences between CBD, Hemp oil, and hemp seed oil.
-We will examine their various uses and benefits, and hopefully after reading, you will be better educated and more able to make an informed and logical decision about what supplements are right for you.
+Read on to take a look at the differences between CBD, Hemp oil, and hemp seed oil.
+We will examine their various uses and benefits, and hopefully after reading, you will be more able to make an informed and logical decision about what choice is for you.